goatheckler/cr-browser/README.md

-# ghcr-browser
+# cr-browser

-Minimal web application to list GitHub Container Registry (GHCR) image tag names for a given `owner/image` and allow copying full `owner/image:tag` references to the clipboard.
-MVP intentionally excludes metadata enrichment (size, age, digest), pagination, truncation notices, rate‑limit distinction, retries, caching, and advanced accessibility beyond keyboard submission and copy action.
+Minimal web application to browse container registry image tags across multiple registries (GHCR, Docker Hub, Quay, GCR).
+Allows copying full image references to the clipboard.

 ## What It Does
 You enter a public GHCR image reference (`owner` and `image`).
 The app calls the backend which queries GHCR's tag list API (with an anonymous request and a follow‑up token attempt if required).
 It then displays all accessible tag names in a sortable/filterable grid.
 You can click a tag's full reference to copy `ghcr.io/owner/image:tag` to the clipboard.